rspber/NeuralNetworkMtchCopy/README.md

 it's my copy of: https://github.com/andrewlye/matcha

 code style changes mainly,

-by now, project will be actualized only.
+the project is intended to keep up with the main project only.